DexHunter/lexing-rs/README.md

 A lexer in rust, which handles doublequoted string.

+- no DSL, just rust code
+  - for lexer is much more simple than parser
+- to serve as the fontend of parsing-tech

 ## Contributing

 We use Collective Code Construction Contract -- a.k.a.
 C4, as our collaboration protocol.